 Indications

-Indications for diagnostics are various pathological abnormalities in the work of the organ and suspicions of them.
-Do a colonoscopy for:
+Indications for diagnostics are various pathological abnormalities in the functioning of the organ and suspicions of them.
+A colonoscopy is performed when:

 1. Chronic constipation or diarrhea.